gokserpirik/tiktok-app-clone-reactjs-firebase/README.md

 </div>

+## :rocket: Update ##
+I don't remember where was I, but I made few changes on the app.
+Now, commenting and comment liking functions are available.
+The comment likes are counted in the database — also the IDs of the comments the user liked!\
+Also tried to make functions as separate as they can be from the html code.
+So you can check functions without checking the html and vice versa.

 ## :dart: About ##

 A simple clone of TikTok app.
 Includes the video page of TikTok app.
 The buttons, music track info and video info are in the app and stored in Firebase.